-Sclerenchyma fibres known simply as fibres provides flexibility and strength.
+Sclerenchyma fibres known simply as fibres provide flexibility and strength.

-Two of the special function of the fibres in plants.
+Two of the special functions of the fibres in plants.

 WHAT ARE THE FUNCTIONS OF THE SUPPORTING TISSUES IN PLANTS?

-The supporting tissues in plants provides the following function in plants
+The supporting tissues in plants provide the following functions in plants

 2. Rigidity of types of supporting tissues in plants